devil5x5x/Big-Data-Analytics/README.md

+# Python home work 7
-# This python file help to do some practice on python dataframe.
+This python file help to do some practice on python dataframe.